Darin R. Rokyta, Ph.D.

 Laura joined the Rokyta Lab in 2017 as an undergraduate in the Biology program through the Women in Math Science and Engineering (WIMSE) program at Florida State University.
 Laura is currently studying population dynamics and venom evolution of the striped bark scorpion (Centruroides vittatus).

 Elizabeth joined the Rokyta Lab in 2017 as an undergraduate in the Biochemistry program at Florida State University.
 She is currently a sophomore and working with Micaiah Ward in studying venom composition and evolution in centipedes and scorpions.

-Ellen joined the Rokyta Lab in 2016 as an undergraduate in the Biology program at Florida State University.
-She is working on the bacteriophage experimental-evolution project.
-She is selecting bacteriophages for resistance to high and low pH to help characterize the genetic and biophysical basis for pH tolerance in viruses.
+Lauren joined the Rokyta Lab in 2016 as an undegraduate in the Biology program at Florida State University.
+She is currently working with Micaiah Ward studying the evolution of resistance to centipede venoms in fruit flies (Drosophila).

-Lauren joined the lab in 2015 as an undergraduate in the Biology program at Florida State University.
-Lauren is working with Micaiah Ward in studying venom composition and evolution in centipedes and scorpions.
+Alex joined the Rokyta Lab in 2018 as an undergraduate in both the Chemistry and the Biology program at Florida State University.
+He is currently a junior and working with Gunnar Nystrom and Schyler Ellsworth on the composition and evolution of venom in invertebrates (scorpions, spiders, and centipedes).

-Bryan joined the lab in 2015 as an undergraduate in the Biology program at Florida State University.
-Bryan is working with Micaiah Ward in studying venom composition and evolution in centipedes and scorpions.
+Lucy joined the Rokyta Lab in 2018 as an undergraduate in the Biology program at Florida State University.

 Former Lab Members